-RULE 7.
+RULE 7A.
 APPLICATION FILED ON BEHALF OF AN APPLICANT

-An Application may be filed on behalf of an Applicant by any other person, including the head of the department or office employing the Applicant or as permitted by law.
+An Application may be filed on behalf of an Applicant by any other person, including a spouse, surviving spouse, the head of the department or office employing the Applicant or as permitted by law.

-The person filing on behalf of the Applicant has the burden of proving that the Applicant is Permanently Incapacitated for the Performance of his or her job Duties.
-Thereafter, the Applicant has the burden of proving job causation.
-The procedures governing Applications made by persons other than the Applicant and on behalf of the Applicant are set forth herein.
+The person filing on behalf of the Applicant has the Burden of Proving that the Applicant is Permanently Incapacitated for the Performance of his or her job Duties.
+Thereafter, the Applicant has the Burden of Proving job causation.
+The Procedures governing Applications made by persons other than the Applicant and on behalf of the Applicant are set forth herein.
 For purposes of this Rule, "Applicant" shall mean the SBCERA member on whose behalf disability retirement benefits are claimed by the person filing the Application.

 (a) Upon receipt of an Application filed on behalf of an Applicant by any person other than the Applicant, the CEO shall, within five (5) calendar days, mail a copy of the Application to the Applicant at the Applicant's home address on file with SBCERA.
-The CEO shall include with the Application a statement advising the Applicant of the procedures that will be followed in processing the Application and further advising the Applicant of his or her rights, including: (1) The right to provide medical and other evidence contesting the assertion that the Applicant is Permanently Incapacitated for the Performance of his or her job Duties; and
+The CEO shall include with the Application a statement advising the Applicant of the Procedures that will be followed in processing the Application and further advising the Applicant of his or her rights, including:

-(2) The right to provide medical and other evidence showing that, if the Board determines that the Applicant is Permanently Incapacitated, the Disability arose out of and in the course of his or her job duties.
-The Applicant shall be advised that it is his or her burden to prove job causation.

-(3) If a Physician's Report is received from any person other than the Applicant, SBCERA will forward a copy of the Physician's Report to the Applicant unless the report falls under the guidelines of cautionary admonition.
+- (1) The right to provide medical and other evidence contesting the assertion that the Applicant is Permanently Incapacitated for the Performance of his or her job Duties; and - (2) The right to provide medical and other evidence showing that, if the Board determines that the Applicant is Permanently Incapacitated, the Disability arose out of and in the course of his or her job Duties.
+The Applicant shall be advised that it is his or her Burden to Prove job causation. - (3) If a Physician's Report is received from any person other than the Applicant, SBCERA will forward a copy of the Physician's Report to the Applicant unless the report falls under the guidelines of cautionary admonition.